Nate Noel

 Nate Noel (born May 4, 2002) is an American professional football running back.
 He played college football for the Appalachian State Mountaineers and Missouri Tigers.

-Early life and high school
+Early life

 Noel attended Miami Northwestern Senior High School in Miami, Florida, winning state titles in both track and football.
 He was rated as a three-star recruit and committed to play college football for the Appalachian State Mountaineers.

 College career

 Appalachian State

 As a freshman in 2020, Noel rushed 82 times for 510 yards and three touchdowns.
 In 2021, he had a breakout season leading the Sun Belt Conference, running for 1,126 yards and four touchdowns on 199 carries where for his performance he was named first-team all Sun Belt.
 In 2022, Noel notched 604 yards and six touchdowns on 87 carries.
 In 2023, he rushed for 834 yards and five touchdowns on 173 carries for the Mountaineers, while also hauling in 16 receptions for 86 yards.
 After the conclusion of the 2023 season, Noel entered his name into the NCAA transfer portal.